-The authors’ primary intention in writing The Dictionary of Selling Terminology is to provide a definitive and comprehensive reference list of the terminology and definitions used by sellers and buyers on a global basis to address the necessity for a standardized and universal sales language to mitigate the confusion and ambiguity inherent in the selling and buying language due to definitional differences.
+The Dictionary of Selling Terminology (DST or Dictionary) provides a comprehensive reference list of the terminology and definitions used by both sellers and buyers on a global basis.
+The goal to address the necessity for a standardized and universal language to mitigate the confusion and ambiguity inherent in the selling and buying language due to definitional differences.

-The Dictionary is also a valuable resource for those professionals who have accountability for the Supply Chain and Procurement functions and is also an essential resource for Sales, Supply Chain Management, and Marketing professors and their students
+The Dictionary is also a valuable resource for those professionals who have accountability for the Supply Chain and Procurement functions.

 Pamela has more than 30 years of diversified experience in sales, strategy, key account management, and marketing at the national and global level with a proven track record of driving long-term sustainable growth.
 Her industry expertise includes professional service firms and industrial and durable goods manufacturers ranging in size from start-ups to Fortune 100 corporations.
 She has significant experience in managing complex initiatives across highly matrixed organizations with multiple stakeholders.
 Equally conversant in the sales and marketing disciplines, she specializes in defining and executing go-to-market strategy, linking sales to strategy, identifying, and capitalizing on new product and market opportunities, building brand equity, and creating viable sales enablement tools.
 Pamela is recognized for her ability to grow sales, market share, and margins in both the core markets and adjacent markets.